pankod/superplate/documentation/docs/ci/travis.md

 ---

 As a continuous integration platform, Travis CI supports your development process by automatically building and testing code changes, providing immediate feedback on the success of the change.
-Travis CI can also automate other parts of your development process by managing deployments and notifications.

 Refer to [documentation](https://docs.travis-ci.com) for detailed usage.

-The following YAML workflow file created into the `./travis.yml` as a default by superplate, if GitHub Actions selected as a CI plugin.
+The following YAML workflow file created into the `./travis.yml` as a default by superplate, if Travis CI selected as a CI plugin.

 ``` title=".github/workflows/ci.yml"
 language: node_js